ncphillips/ncphi.com/content/blog/react-named-children.md

 />
 ```

-Luckily the _Named Children_ pattern is an approach that deals with that mixing of concerns!
+The _Named Children_ pattern helps with the mixing of concerns.
+Instead of setting `children` as content, an object provides a mapping of section names to content.
+This separates the `<Card>` config from it's content making it easier to understand each prop's purpose.

 ```tsx
 <Card size="large">